mleonowicz/3DJigsawSolver/README.md

 ## Problem definition

-In our project we are using the genetic algorithm methods for solving the jigsaw puzzles.
+In our project we use genetic algorithm to solve the jigsaw puzzle problem.
-In the [paper](https://arxiv.org/pdf/1711.06767.pdf) paper the method was shown for solving the 2D puzzles.
+In the [paper](https://arxiv.org/pdf/1711.06767.pdf) the method was shown for solving the 2D puzzles.
 We are generalizing the solution for the 3D case.

-We have $n$ three dimensional puzzle pieces, that are constructed by splitting the input video/3D image.
+We have $n$ three dimensional puzzle pieces that are constructed by splitting the input video/3D image.
-Goal is to reconstruct the original input by exploring the space of all possible puzzle permutations.
+The goal is to reconstruct the original input by exploring the space of possible puzzle permutations without any information about the original puzzle.

-This problem is known to be NP-hard.
-We use a genetic algorithm with custom mutation and crossover algorithm.

 ## Used paper - https://arxiv.org/pdf/1711.06767.pdf